 What’s the difference between natural pectin and “modified” pectin?
-Well, for starters, natural pectin is a sugary carbohydrate found in ripe fruits, and modified pectin is a powder you buy at the pharmacy.
+Natural pectin is a sugary carbohydrate found in ripe fruits.
+Modified pectin is a powder you buy at the pharmacy.

 Jams and preserves use natural pectin as a setting agent for fruits that don’t contain enough of it.
-The following fruits already contain quite a lot of it:
+The following fruits already contain quite a lot:

 - stone fruits, such as peaches and apricots